Potentilla plants usually grow as hardy perennial sub-shrubs, They range in height from 8 to 120 cm (3 to 48 inches).

 Growing Region: Zones 3 to 7.

-If starting indoors then do so about two months in advance.
-The Cinquefoil seeds take from two to four weeks to germinate, and the young Cinquefoil seedlings should be transplanted into the garden either at the start of autumn or before the last frost of spring.
+If starting indoors, then do so about two months in advance.
+The Cinquefoil seeds take from two to four weeks to germinate.
+Young Potentilla seedlings should be transplanted into the garden either at the start of autumn or before the last frost of spring.